ruifigueira/playwright-crx/docs/src/test-api/class-testproject.md

 The number of times to repeat each test, useful for debugging flaky tests.

 Use [`property: TestConfig.repeatEach`] to change this option for all projects.

+## property: TestProject.respectGitIgnore
+* since: v1.45
+- type: ?<[boolean]>

+Whether to skip entries from `.gitignore` when searching for test files.
+By default, if neither [`property: TestConfig.testDir`] nor [`property: TestProject.testDir`] are explicitely specified, Playwright will ignore any test files matching `.gitignore` entries.
+This option allows to override that behavior.

 ## property: TestProject.retries
 * since: v1.10